Pope John Paul I: John Paul II

 Karol Wojtyła was elected John Paul I's successor as Pope on Monday, 16 October 1978.
 The next day he celebrated Mass together with the College of Cardinals in the Sistine Chapel.
 After the Mass, he delivered his first Urbi et Orbi (a traditional blessing) message, broadcast worldwide via radio.
 In it he pledged fidelity to the Second Vatican Council and paid tribute to his predecessor:

 Benedict XVI

 Benedict XVI spoke of the late pontiff on 28 September 2008 (the 30th anniversary of John Paul I's death) during his weekly Angelus address.
 Of the late pope, he said:

 Francis

 Pope Francis spoke of his predecessor in his 2016 book The Name of God Is Mercy in which Francis recalls how touched he was by his predecessor's writings.
 More than any of his predecessors mentioned in his book, Francis refers to Luciani the most.
 The pope referred to Luciani's remarks at the latter's general audience of 6 September 1978 and mentioned how profound that his words were upon him; of the remarks Luciani made, he said:

+Leo XIV

+Speaking to seminarians from the Dioceses of Triveneto, Pope Leo XIV referred to Blessed John Paul I, who hailed from that region, as a "shepherd" and as a "true model for priestly life," highlighting how the "finest virtues of your people shone" in him.